ian-whitestone/ian-whitestone.github.io/_posts/2021-01-11-zappa-serverless-docker.md

 # hello Docker + Zappa!

-With the [latest release]() of Zappa, you can now deploy and/or update your Lambda functions with a Docker image.
+With the [latest release]() of Zappa, you can now deploy and update your Lambda functions with a Docker image.
 Here's a quick preview of me doing just that:

 <p align="center">
     <img src="{{ site.baseurl }}{% link images/zappa-serverless-docker/zappa_docker.gif %}">